rmclarklab/Tetur_eQTL/README.md

 # this is a multiple-core processing program, adjust core usage via "-n"
 mpiexec -n 10 genotype_allele.py -V variant_ROSIT.vs.MRVP.txt -bam sample_name.bam -O sample_allele_count
 ```
-After running for all samples, place all of them in the same folder (raw_count).
+After running for all samples, place all of them in the same folder (raw_count). <br>
 2. Collect genotype information for all samples, and count the genotype frequency at each SNP site
 ```bash
 # run genotype_freq.py for genotype frequency, either in homozygous or heterozygous genotype